BwayCarl/password-generator/README.md

 # password-generator
 Homework Assignment - create a password generator using JS.

-• Wnen GENERATE PASSWORD button it clicked, prompts ask for certain criteria.
+• When GENERATE PASSWORD button it clicked, prompts ask for certain criteria.
     - Number of characters
     - Uppercase option
     - Lowercase option